 If your smoker can’t get to high temperatures or you don’t own a grill, alternatively, you can use the broiler in your kitchen oven to get crispy smoked wings every time.

 Don’t overcook the wings, and remember to follow food temperature guidelines to know when food is ready.

-Crispy smoked chicken wings are quick to make and only take about 1 hour and 30 minutes to cook.
-That’s about one hour of smoking and about 20 to 30 minutes to a crispy skin.
+Chicken wings are quick to make and only take about 1 hour and 30 minutes to cook.
+That’s about one hour of smoking and about 20 to 30 minutes for a crispy skin.

-To get crispy smoked chicken wings is important to grill the skin side of the wings at high temperature and carefully touch the wings until you feel crispy skin.
+To get wings “crispy,” it’s important to grill the skin side of the wings at a high temperature and carefully touch the wings until you feel crispy skin.

-You can’t call wings Smoked chicken wings without smoke.
-That’s why besides your smoker, you will also need smoke wood or wood chips.
+You can’t call them wings. smoked chicken wings without smoke.
+That’s why, besides your smoker, you will also need smoke wood or wood chips.
 Choose a wood flavor that won’t overpower the wing’s seasoning.